 This rather quiet place was full of Indian restaurants and takeaways.
 So we knew we were in the right place.

 Just around the corner was the Taj Bhaven.
-Here we sampled four dishes, the first was Hara Bhara Kebab which was filled with a mixture of greens topped with a cashew nut.
+Here we sampled four dishes; the first was Hara Bhara Kebab which was filled with a mixture of greens topped with a cashew nut.
 This was then served with a mint yoghurt sauce and date tamarind sauce.
-Again, it was the later that i preferred.
+Again, it was the later that I preferred.
 Well, the Raj Kachori was just an incredible sight to behold.
 This was filled with potato, chickpeas, onions and some spices topped with a pani, along with some more of the date tamarind and mint yoghurt.
-Raj, I later found out literally means king.
+Raj, I later found out means king.
 A meal fit for a king, yum.

 Our penultimate stop was at the Spice of Life, the food here was from the north or India with a Persian influence (much like the Indian we get back in the UK).
 So here we had two curry dishes along with some rice and two types of naan.
-Before i carry on telling you about the food, i feel at this point, i have to point out that the reception we got from the young lady who served us was far from impressive.
-Her body language suggested she did not want to be there, nor did she seem interested in us being there (I have to also add that this was nothing to go with the guide we had of Taste Food Tours, this was one individual who worked at the Spice of Life restaurant).
+Before i carry on telling you about the food, I feel at this point; I have to point out that the reception we got from the young lady who served us was far from impressive.
+Her body language suggested she did not want to be there, nor did she seem interested in us being there (I also have to add that this was nothing to go with the guide we had of Taste Food Tours, this was one individual who worked at the Spice of Life restaurant).

 Ok, little rant over.
 We were served Masale dar Goat.
-Yes, that is goat.
+Yes, that is the goat.
 Was not my favourite at all, seemed to have a lot of gristle and was not pleasant to the mouth.
 But, for all I know, goat is meant to be like this.
 However, the second cry we had was called, Malai Kofta.
 This is a mix of cheese, potato, sultanas and cashew nuts.
 This is cooked in oil separately to the curry itself, only coming together just before served on the plate.
-This was delicious, and you certainly did not feel like you were eating a meat free curry.
-This was all accompanied with some Rice and both normal and garlic naan.
+This was delicious, and you certainly did not feel like you were eating a meat-free curry.
+This was all accompanied with some Rice and both regular and garlic naan.

-So, would we book again.
+So, would we book again?
 Most defiantly!
 We wouldn’t mind trying any of the Taste Food Tours that they have on offer.
 We certainly would get in touch with Lesley and get ready to sample some of the most amazing authentic Indian dishes you are likely to get anywhere in Australia.